priyaasrini/ldcblog/docs/chapter1/connectives.md

 Exponentials allow for non-linear operations within the logic.
 Instead of one resource becoming the other exponentials allow resources to reproduce (without any check) and to disappear!

 An **infinte storage** of apples is written as $!$:apple: (pronounced *bang* an apple, or *of course* an apple).
 From this storage, one can extract an apples any number of times.
 The storage of a resource itself can produce another copy of itself or can vanish in thin air!
-In category theory, these are modelled using coalgebra modalities (TODO: put link here) and have deep connection to differential categories (TODO: put link here).
+In category theory, these are modelled using coalgebra modalities (TODO: put link here) and have deep connections to differential categories (TODO: put link here).

-There is another exponential modality, who is an **(ever) hungry pacman**.
+There is another exponential modality, who is an **hungry pacman**.
 A $?$:apple: (pronounced *whimper* an apple, or *why not* an apple) is an ever-hungry hungry pacman for apple resource.
-Two such hungry pacmans can combine into one or can produce themselves out of thin air.
+Two such hungry pacmans can combine into one or can appear out of thin air.

 Negation puts the infinite storage and the hungry pacman on the same pedestal: negating a hungry pacman for apples gives an infinite storage of negated apples (whatever that means!).